mozilla/remote-settings/git-reader/README.md

 - ``LFS_CONCURRENT_TRANSFERS`` (default: 8): increase number of parallel requests for LFS downloads.
 - ``LFS_FETCH_EXCLUDE`` (default: none): exclude certain collections from LFS (eg. `"attachments/main-workspace/translation-dictionaries/*,attachments/main-workspace/quicksuggest-amp/*"`)

-- ``LFS_KEEP_DAYS`` (default: unset, see [LFS defaults](https://github.com/git-lfs/git-lfs/blob/main/docs/man/git-lfs-config.adoc)): a disk-space knob for the LFS cache that controls how many days of LFS history is retained beyond the current checkout.
-Objects referenced by ``HEAD`` are always kept.
-In Remote Settings terms, this means that clients trying to pull attachments of records that have been obsolete for more than `LFS_KEEP_DAYS` days will be served an error response.
+Since the clone is shallow, only the LFS objects referenced by the branches tips are kept: clients trying to pull attachments of records that were obsoleted by the last publication will be served an error response.
 This can be mitigated using a caching layer on the reverse proxy, which would continue to serve obsolete attachments as long as they remained cached.